7 Compelling Reasons to Become a Digital Nomad

 But rather than work the same hours, digital nomads typically sacrifice some spending power by choosing to work fewer hours.
 Logically, if your arbitrage provides four times the spending power, you can work a quarter of the hours to maintain the same quality of life.

 A digital nomad sees much greater opportunity for two reasons.
-Firstly, their financially self-sufficiency means they have more time to innovate and interact with people.
+Firstly, their financial self-sufficiency means they have more time to innovate and interact with people.

 Secondly, opportunity increases with exposure.
-And by virtue of travelling the globe, a digital nomad gains exposure to many more people, markets and industries.
+And by virtue of traveling the globe, a digital nomad gains exposure to many more people, markets and industries.

 7. The Challenge